 If a supply of five shirts per color and size is too financially overwhelming, choose the top five favorite colors of your customer base and buy enough shirts in enough sizes to cover your startup production.
 If you haven’t received insight into your target market’s favorite colors, green, black, white, and blue or purple shirts are often in popular demand.
 It doesn’t hurt to have pink shirts on-hand, too, for your customers who look for a feminine touch in their apparel.

 There are a few different ways to utilize your printer-of-choice.
 A printer can create a reverse image on heat transfer paper, or you can buy an extra-special printer that prints directly onto fabric.
 The latter is quite expensive, so you may want to start with the former and build up your t-shirt printing business before you invest in more expensive technology and printing methods.
+You can also start with an alternative, which is a direct-to-film Prestige DTF printer, that can elevate your garment printing pipeline for optimal efficiency, performance, and quality.

 As the t-shirt printing industry evolves, vinyl printers have appeared on-the-market.
 These printers imprint an image on vinyl that is then heat-transferred to a shirt.
 This type of printing has gained notable popularity because it grants you the freedom to print multiple shirts with the same vinyl or different vinyl color.